ReliSA/STePSEnHECs-PaCt/References.md

 [FAJ'14] Faja, Silvana.
 "Evaluating Effectiveness of Pair Programming as a Teaching Tool in Programming Courses".
 In Information Systems Education Journal.
 2014.
 Vol. 12, issue 6, pages 36-45. [[link]](https://eric.ed.gov/?id=EJ1140923)

+[HAR'19] Harth, Thilo and Panke, Stefanie.
+"Creating Effective Physical Learning Spaces in the Digital Age–Results of a Student-Centered Design Thinking Workshop".
+E-Learn: World Conference on E-Learning in Corporate, Government, Healthcare, and Higher Education.
+Association for the Advancement of Computing in Education (AACE), 2019.
+Pages 284-294. [[link]](https://www.learntechlib.org/d/211093/)

 [HOS'96] Hoskin, K..
 "The ‘awful idea of accountability’: inscribing people into the measurement of objects".
 In Accountability: Power , Ethos and the Technologies of Managing.
 International Thomson Business Press, 1996.

 [IBA'09] Iba, Takashi, Miyake, Toko, Naruse, Miyuko and Yotsumoto, Natsumi.
 "Learning Patterns: a pattern language for active learners".
 In Conference on Pattern Languages of Programs (PLoP).
 2009.
 Vol. 10. [[link]](https://hillside.net/plop/2009/papers/People/Learning%20Patterns%20A%20Pattern%20Language%20for%20Active%20Learners.pdf)